argoproj/argo-workflows/docs/fields.md

 |:----------:|:----------:|---------------|
 |`configMap`|[`ConfigMapKeySelector`](#configmapkeyselector)|ConfigMap sets a ConfigMap-based cache|

+## Object

++kubebuilder:validation:Type=object

 ## ContinueOn

-ContinueOn defines if a workflow should continue even if a task or step fails/errors.
-It can be specified if the workflow should continue when the pod errors, fails or both.
+ContinueOn defines if a workflow should continue even if a task or step fails/errors.It can be specified if the workflow should continue when the pod errors, fails or both.

 <details>
 <summary>Examples with this field (click to open)</summary>